tam.modelfit.RdThe function tam.modelfit computes several model fit statistics.

 correlation \(Q3_{ij}=Cor( e_{ni}, e_{nj} )\).
 The residuals in

-tam.modelfit
+tam.modelfit are

 calculated by integrating values of the individual posterior distribution.

-are calculated by using weighted likelihood
+Residuals in tam.Q3 are calculated by using weighted likelihood

-estimates (WLEs) from tam.wle
+estimates (WLEs) from tam.wle.

 It is known that under local independence, the expected value of \(Q_3\)